 We truly believe that our school is a family, and we are always sorry to say goodbye to children.
 As children prepare to move on, we spend time making sure that the children are ready for going to their new school, focussing once more on their social and emotional wellbeing.
 We liaise with the children's new school, passing on not only academic 'data', but also other information that the children and families want us to share.
 This might include any worries the child may have.
 We make sure the children know that even when they have moved on, they are not forgotten, and they remain part of our school family and part of our entrance display board.
 We always love to hear how people are getting on at their new school!

 If you have any questions about our support for children whose parents are in the Armed Forces, do contact the school office.

 "Thank you, thank you, thank you!
 From the moment we first stepped into the school to view it, we knew it was the place for us.
 You have exceeded all our expectations.
-Our Children have flourished under you care, and as a family we couldn't be more grateful.
+Our children have flourished under your care, and as a family we couldn't be more grateful.
 We can't sing your praises enough.
 Please never change, as schools like this are rare and should be treasured.
-We hop you all know how very appreciated you are and how well you work together as a unit.
+We hope you all know how very appreciated you are and how well you work together as a unit.
 The children, the villages, the local people are so luck to have you."

 Family who joined the school from Cyprus, were with us for two years, and have been posted back to Cyprus.

 "I would like to say a massive thank you for the last two days in getting this ready for us.
 I know how extremely busy you are, but to still go out of your way at such short notice and do this for us just shows us even more what such a fantastic school you are!"

 Family needing paperwork quickly on news of deployment.